hobbit19/memebot/README.md

 2. Go to your [app preferences](https://www.reddit.com/prefs/apps) and create a new application at the bottom
 3. Select the application type as 'script'
 4. Add the token (seen below the name of the bot after it's generated) and the secret to the [Reddit] section of the config file

+Finally, you need to create an application on Imgur, so the bot can obtain direct image links from Imgur posts and albums:

+1. Sign into [Imgur](https://imgur.com/) with your account, or make one if you haven't already.
+2. Register an application [here](https://api.imgur.com/oauth2/addclient).
+Choose 'OAuth 2 authorization without a callback URL' as the app type.
+3. Add the Client ID and Client secret to the [Imgur] section of the config file

 ## Repost options